-An early theoretical paper by Stiglitz (1983) suggests that the avoidance opportunities for capital gains taxes are so rampant that the existence of a tax would have no impact on individual consumption, because the tax can be avoided entirely through a range of techniques like the use of derivatives.
+An early theoretical paper by Stiglitz (1983) suggests that the avoidance opportunities for capital gains taxes are so rampant that the existence of a tax would have no impact on individual consumption because the tax can be avoided entirely through a range of techniques like the use of derivatives.

 Whether the assumptions that underlie this model were ever realistic is debatable.
-A long line of literature documents that most trading activity is inconsistent with tax-motivated realizations, which pushes against the idea that investors are so active in their tax avoidance strategies.
-Further, to the extent that these opportunities did exist, they are more limited today than they were in the 1980s.
+A long line of literature documents that most trading activity is inconsistent with tax-motivated realizations, which pushes against the idea that investors are so active in their tax avoidance strategies.13 Furthermore, to the extent that these opportunities did exist, they are more limited today than they were in the 1980s.

 For example, Section 1259 of the tax code was adopted in 1997 and required that a constructive sale of property held by a taxpayer be treated for the purposes of recognizing gain and establishing a holding period as if she had sold the property in question for its fair market value.
-Section 1259 leaves some room for forward contracts designed for the holder to defer tax liability for a period (typically three to five years) while receiving cash today.
+Section 1259 leaves some room for forward contracts designed for the holder to defer tax liability for a period (typically 3-5 years) while receiving cash today.
 But recent legal precedent makes clear that there are limits to this strategy that make it infeasible for gains periods to be rolled over indefinitely.14 Thus, this strategy offers only a temporary salve to inevitable capital gains tax liability.

-For those at the top of the wealth distribution, diversification, rather than consumption, needs likely drive some realization choices.
+For those at the top of the wealth distribution, diversification needs, rather than consumption, likely drive some realization choices.
 But for taxpayers who are looking to consume out of their gains, it is plausible that they could borrow against shares that have accumulated in value, thus deferring capital gains liability.
-However, potential borrowers are likely to face sizable marginal calls because of the volatility of their underlying shares.
+However, potential borrowers are likely to face sizable margin calls because of the volatility of their underlying shares.
 They thus need to have sufficient liquidity on hand, which makes consumption without realization challenging.

 Outside of the wealthiest who actively choose not to diversify (e.g., founders with large equity stakes), it seems unlikely that rate changes could conceivably lock-in accrued gains until death.
-More quantitative work is needed to try and measure the behavior of and share of gains held by taxpayers across the wealth distribution.15
+More quantitative work is needed to try to measure the behavior of and share of gains held by taxpayers across the wealth distribution.15

-3 A Rising Share of Capital Gains Cannot Be Easily Retimed
+III.
+A Rising Share of Capital Gains Cannot Be Easily Retimed

 Relative to the 1990s, the portion of assets where accumulated capital gains could conceivably be deferred-and thus untaxed-has declined.
 The prototypical example of a capital gain is a share of corporate stock.
-An individual who bought a share of Amazon when it IPO-ed at \$18 could sell that share today, and pay taxes on more than \$3,100 of appreciation.
+An individual who bought a share of Amazon when it IPO-ed at \$18 could sell that share today and pay taxes on more than \$3,100 of its appreciation.
 Or, if she does not face consumption needs during her lifetime, she could defer the gains indefinitely and bequest the share of stock to her heirs, at which point the basis will adjust and wipe out any tax liabilities for appreciated gains during her lifetime.

-Stock transactions are among the most elastic form of capital gains, since the taxpayer can proactively decide whether to realize.
-But, as Figure 8 shows, the share of capital gains that stock transactions represent
+Stock transactions are among the most elastic form of capital gains because the taxpayer can proactively decide whether to realize.
+But, as figure 8 shows, the share of capital gains that stock transactions represent has fallen substantially over the last several decades, whereas more inelastic gains are growing in import: between 1997 and 2012, the share of long-term gains that involved corporate stock transactions fell from 41.2% to 26.9%.